 For judges comments on the whole process follow the links under January and February on the 2016 press page.

-Plus 10 children with either coeliac disease of allergies assembled from among Christine Bailey's patients – here they are working out the marks!
-For more on the children's judging session see this post on Michelle's blog and this post on Christine's.
+Plus 10 children with either coeliac disease of allergies assembled from among Christine Bailey's patients – here they are being organised by Christine's son Isaac!
+For more on the children's judging session see this post on Michelle's blog.

 If you have any queries or would like to talk to us about the project - please email Michelle or Cressida or call on 020 7722 2866